Privacy by Design

 Challenges and advantages

 The implementation of privacy by design can initially be associated with challenges for companies.
 It often requires changes to existing processes and systems as well as investment in new technologies and training.
-In the long term, however, privacy by design offers significant advantages: 1. legal certainty: Proactive consideration of data protection requirements can minimize legal risks.
+In the long term, however, Privacy by Design offers considerable advantages:

 2. building trust: Customers and users appreciate companies that take the protection of their data seriously.

-3Competitive advantage: Strong data protection can serve as a differentiating feature in the market.
+3. competitive advantage: Strong data protection can serve as a differentiating feature in the market.

 Conclusion